sigboe/GPD-ArchISO/README.md

 ### Procedure

 The files are very sensitive to file permission changes, so unfortunately you need to do everything as root (even git clone).
-This is a wontfix issue even upstream.
+This may be fixed upstream later.

     sudo su
     cd